How to track your team’s time off

 To add everyone’s balance, go to the Balance tab on the Time Off page and select your vacation policy from the drop-down menu.

-Once you do that, you’ll get an overview of all the employees who have the right to your vacation policy.
+Once you do that, you’ll get an overview of all the employees with the right to your vacation policy.

-From there, you can add individual balances by clicking on “Add” for each member.
+From there, you can add individual balances by clicking “Add” for each member.

 There, you’ll also see a field where you can add any notes concerning the balance.